LFPy/LFPy/documentation/sources/information.rst

     object?   -> Details about 'object', use 'object??' for extra details.

     In [1]: import LFPy
-    Warning: no DISPLAY environment variable.
-    --No graphics will be displayed.
     NEURON -- VERSION 7.3 ansi (1078:2b0c984183df) 2b0c984183df
     Duke, Yale, and the BlueBrain Project -- Copyright 1984-2014 See http://www.neuron.yale.edu/neuron/credits